Automic-Community/biztalk-action-pack/README.md

 ###### Description
- This Docker action pack used to support the Docker feature on Automic Automation.
+ With the Action Pack for BizTalk, CA Continuous Delivery Automation (formerly known as CA Automic Release Automation) helps you automate BizTalk operations.
 [Check the Feature support by action pack](source/README.md)

 ###### Prerequisite:
 	1. AE (Automation Engine) is installed.